Mental Health Research Track | NYU Langone Health

 The Role of Cultural Therapy in Addressing Colonial Trauma and Oppression Among Indigenous Filipinos

-This study seeks to qualitatively understand the role of protective factors, in particular cultural therapy, in addressing colonial trauma and oppression among indigenous Filipinos.
+This study seeks to qualitatively understand the role of protective factors, in particular cultural therapy, in addressing trauma among indigenous Filipinos.
 The study is led by Dr. Lim in collaboration with Kinding Sindaw, a New York City–based nonprofit dance theater company composed of indigenous tradition-bearers, Filipino American artists, and educators from all backgrounds.
 The mission of Kinding Sindaw is to assert, preserve, reclaim, and recreate the traditions of dance, music, martial arts, storytelling, and orature of the indigenous peoples of Mindanao, Southern Philippines.
 Approximately 30 key informant and in-depth interviews are being conducted.

 Chinese Adaption of Reach Out, Stay Strong, Essentials for Mothers of Newborns